-- High Blood Pressure: Rich in magnesium and Potassium and low in Sodium helps in lowering blood pressure.
+Rich in magnesium and Potassium and low in Sodium helps in lowering blood pressure.

-- Brain Health: Abundance of Vitamin B6, helps in maintaining brain health.
+The abundance of Vitamin B6, helps in maintaining brain health.
 Neurotransmitters contribute to determining mood and the modification of sleeping patterns.
 The glutamine acid content in mangoes also improves concentration and memory.

-- Anemia: Mangoes are rich in iron.
+Mangoes are rich in iron.
 A regular, moderated consumption of mangoes can help eliminate anemia by increasing the red blood cell count in the body.

-- Digestion: Good for digestion.
+Good for digestion.
 Enzymes and bioactive ingredients in Mangoes help in improving the digestive system.

-- Cancer: High amount of Pectin helps prevents the development of prostate cancer.
+The high amount of Pectin helps prevents the development of prostate cancer.
 Antioxidants properties also protect the body against cancers of colon, breast, and leukemia.
 The European Prospective Investigation of Cancer has also come up with a strong association between eating a mango and lowering the risk of cancer of the gastrointestinal tract.

-- Heart Disease: High amount of Pectin, which is a soluble fiber, Vitamin C, and fibers in the Mangoes, also helps in reducing cholesterol.
+The high amount of Pectin, which is a soluble fiber, Vitamin C, and fibers in the Mangoes, also helps in reducing cholesterol.

-- Diabetes: Read the next section.
+Read the next section.

 Handpicked related post: Everything You Need To Know About Diabetes